|

 Threats |

 The area where this species is found is mainly used as grazing lands, mostly for cattle but other livestock such as goats are also farmed.
-There is very little transformation in terms of crops and development (16% transformation, calculated using GIS).
-However, in some areas, especially communally owned land, such as between Bergville and Colenso and around Rorke's Drift, heavy overgrazing appears to be impacting on subpopulations of A. dominella (Craib 2005).
+A small proportion (16%) of grassland habitat has been lost to crops and development (calculated using GIS, based on land cover data).
+In some areas, especially communally owned land, such as between Bergville and Colenso and around Rourke's Drift, heavy overgrazing appears to be impacting on subpopulations of A. dominella (Craib 2005).
 In the Bergville district subpopulations are very small and restricted to sites among large boulders where they are protected from grazing and trampling, but is not found in other areas of suitable habitat at the edges of large rocky sheets or in open rocky grasslands (Craib 2005).

 A. dominella is dependent on fires to flower, but since grassland fires are also used to manage grazing quality, it is unlikely that fire exclusion is a threat.
 Craib's observations found some subpopulations to be lacking juveniles and seedlings.
 This may be either due to the poor seed set or to too frequent annual fires preventing the establishment of young seedlings (Craib 2005).